-^{}Low Flow Systems require water conservation devices, flow monitoring, deed recordation, annual fee, periodic inspection, and limits on remodels.
+Low Flow Systems require water conservation devices, flow monitoring, deed recordation, annual fee, periodic inspection, and limits on remodels.
+Low flow systems with enhanced treatment would not be eligible to also double the application rate, and further reduce the size of the dispersal area.